linemaster2/anotherhumanbeing/README.md

 note you have to change all of this in config.json
 ![tut](https://cdn.discordapp.com/attachments/1155966928121245757/1188522347477606430/image.png)

+the current supported chatmodels supported are "Character AI", "Cleverbot", "SimSimi" yea thats about it

 getting your character.ai token should also be included [here](https://github.com/realcoloride/node_characterai)